 Things may get overwhelming and you may not know where to start, so it is advisable to do one task at a time.
 It may seem hard at first, that’s just how things are.

-But as you keep going, you will get closer and closer towards your goal.
+But as you keep going, you will get closer and closer to your goal.

 Conclusion: SMART goals for nursing